 1: Test for PI-network range. (using clip leads, a carbon resistor was added for the test).

-The idea is to preset C1 and C2 to calculated values and tap the coil until resonance is
+The idea is to preset C1 and C2 to calculated values and tap the coil until

 obtained on the MFJ.